broacademy/HTML-course-2/lesson-1.md

 ***

-**[50 Best Movies and TV Shows About Technology](https://ru.hexlet.io/blog/posts/filmoteka-dlya-programmistov-25-filmov-o-programmirovanii-tehnologiyah-i-iskusstvennom-intellekte)** - An article from Hexlet offering an extensive list of movies and TV shows related to programming, technology, and artificial intelligence.
-This list can serve as a great source of inspiration and entertainment for those interested in the IT field and wanting to learn more about the cultural impact of technology.

 ## Tools

 **[Tiny Helpers](https://tiny-helpers.dev/)** - A curated collection of useful online tools for developers and designers.
 Includes a wide range of tools on various topics, including CSS, JavaScript, accessibility, colors, optimization, and more.
 An excellent resource for simplifying and automating web development tasks.